Which is better in 2023: Webflow or WordPress?

 Webflow’s page builder does have more customization capabilities on the blog template page as well as dynamically importing information to other pages.

-Note that you will not be able to preview the 3rd party code until the website is published.
+Note that you will not be able to preview the 3rd party code until the website is published on staging or the live domain.

 WordPress has a wide assortment of 3rd party plugins available to install.
 As mentioned earlier, the more plugins you install, the more your site will be bogged down, so it’s best to keep them to a minimum.